 Great Panther Silver Limited is a primary silver mining and exploration company listed on the Toronto Stock Exchange trading under the symbol GPR, and on the NYSE MKT trading under the symbol GPL.
-The Company's current activities are focused on the mining of precious metals from its two wholly-owned operating mines in Mexico: the Guanajuato Mine Complex, which includes the San Ignacio satellite mine, and the Topia Mine in Durango.
+Great Panther's current activities are focused on the mining of precious metals from its two wholly-owned mining operations in Mexico: the Guanajuato Mine Complex, which includes the San Ignacio satellite mine, and the Topia Mine in Durango.
 Recently, the Company signed a two-year option agreement to acquire a 100% interest in the Coricancha Mine Complex in the central Andes of Peru and, through the acquisition of Cangold Limited, now holds an option to acquire a 100% interest in the advanced stage Guadalupe de los Reyes Project in Mexico.

 Great Panther Silver Q3 metal production up 22% UPDATE

 (*** Adds CEO comments from conference call)

 Mexico-focused Great Panther Silver (TSE:GPR) (AMEX:GPL) late Wednesday posted a 6 per cent decrease in third-quarter revenues year-over-year due mainly to a large in-transit shipment of concentrate, but processed ore increased by 9 per cent as metal production rose 22 per cent.

 "Great Panther continues to enjoy a strong balance sheet and has made significant investments in our operations in 2012," said Great Panther Silver CEO Robert Archer.

 "Grade variability continues to be a challenge at both mines, especially at Topia, and is a major focal point for our mine planners in order to reduce our unit cash costs going forward.